arsy786/react-tutorial/README.md

 <br/>
 Link to: [Full React Tutorial #2 - Creating a React Application](https://www.youtube.com/watch?v=kVeOpcw4GWY&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d&index=2)

-## Lesson 2 - React Components
+## 2. React Components

-Components contains all of their own template and logic for that piece of content.
+Components contain their own template and logic for that piece of content.
+A React component is a reusable piece of code used to define the appearance, behavior, and state of a portion of a web app’s interface.
+Components are defined as functions (or as classes).
+Using the component as a factory, an infinite number of component instances can be created.

 ![React Components](/images/react-components.png)